pitrackster/rtmidi-bridge/README.md

 ## KNOWN ISSUES / LIMITATIONS

-- it takes a little time for midi input to be effective i.e. receive midi messages from iDevice
+- it takes a little time for midi input to be effective i.e. receive midi messages from the iDevice
 - relies on "WIP" projects (RTP MIDI is an Alpha software)
-- uses two separate scripts...
 - iDevice and comptuer need to be on the same network
-- if there is to much latency you can use wifi hotspot on the computer and connect the iDevice to this wifi hotspot...
+- if there is to much latency you can create a wifi hotspot on the computer and connect the iDevice to this wifi hotspot

 ## TODO

 - enable snd-virmidi with a persistent conf file in modules ?
 - use a UI ?
 - should be able to mesure latency
+- should be able to send midi data from computer to iDevice